scrabbletank/farhome-rules/rulesdoc.md

 You can only inflict a single curse on a creature at a time.
 Casting another curse, such as _Curse of Misfortune_, ends this curses effects.

 You may target an additional creature for every level cast above 8th.

+#### Soul Vessel
+*8th level*

+- **Casting Time:** 1 day
+- **Range:** touch
+- **Duration:** 10 years

+Create a perfect simulacrum of a creature.
+As a requirement to cast this spell you need a skeleton or corpse matching the race of the target creature.
+Make a spellcasting roll against 4 terrible dice.
+On success you create a perfect copy of the creatures body.
+The body is warded, preventing it from decomposing over the duration.
+If the creature is killed this body can be targeted by spells like _Revive_ and _Resurrect_ to return them to life, their soul inhabiting the simulacrum.
+Creatures can be revived using the simulacrum even if they have died beyond the timeframe the spell is normally capable of, instead adding 2 terrible dice to the spellcasting roll.

+The process is incredibly taxing on the targeted creature.
+Regardless of success the creatures max wounds are cut in half, regaining one wound every day.
+This effect cannot be removed by any means.

+Add a superior die for every level cast above 8th.
+When cast at 9th level the duration is increased to 70 years, or 333 years at 10th level.